JonathanXiang/cse15l-lab-reports/LabReport4.md

 *Keys Pressed:* git add ListExamples.java`<enter>`git commit -m "Fixed the Error in ListExamples so it works"`<enter>`git push`<enter>`

-To commit and push the file to my forked repository, I run the git add, commit, and push commands in that order.
+To commit and push the file to my forked repository, I ran the git add, commit, and push commands in that order.
 I only added ListExamples.java because it is the only file I changed.